GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will receive a fortune cookie.
+> 🥠 Don’t let statistics do a number on you.

 ### Where you can find me